pulumi/docs/content/docs/intro/cloud-providers/packet/setup.md

 ---
-title: Packet.net Setup
+title: Equinix Metal Setup
-meta_desc: This page provides an overview of how to setup the Packet.net SDK to manage and provision resources.
+meta_desc: This page provides an overview of how to setup the Equinix Metal SDK to manage and provision resources.
 aliases: ["/docs/reference/clouds/packet/setup/"]
 ---

-The [Pulumi Packet provider]({{< relref "./" >}}) uses the Packet.net SDK to manage and provision resources.
+The [Pulumi Equinix Metal provider]({{< relref "./" >}}) uses the Equinix Metal SDK to manage and provision resources.

-> Pulumi relies on the Packet.net SDK to authenticate requests from your computer to Packet.net.
+> Pulumi relies on the Equinix Metal SDK to authenticate requests from your computer to Equinix Metal.
 Your credentials are never sent
 > to pulumi.com.

-The [Pulumi Packet.net Provider]({{< relref "./" >}}) needs to be configured with Packet.net credentials before it can be used to create resources.
+The [Pulumi Equinix Metal Provider]({{< relref "./" >}}) needs to be configured with Equinix Metal credentials before it can be used to create resources.

 ### Configuring Credentials